-As of December 31, 2008 the Authority had invested approximately \$9.6 million in construction in progress, including engineering fees and preliminary costs such as funding, consulting, environmental, legal and traffic analysis fees.
+As of December 31, 2010 the Authority had invested approximately \$22.6 million in construction in progress, including engineering fees and preliminary costs such as funding, consulting, environmental, legal and traffic analysis fees.
 No tangible property or equipment has been acquired to date.
 Depreciation and amortization on construction in progress will not begin until each project is complete.
+Additional information on the Authority's capital assets can be found in the notes to the financial statements.